arosenfeld/immunedb/docs/pipeline_full.rst

     $ serve_immunedb.sh /share/configs/my_db.json

-Your data should be available at http://localhost:8080.
+Wait a few moments until you see ``webpack: Compiled successfully.`` and then the data should be available at http://localhost:8080.